dsoprea/go-utility/filesystem/README.md

 Provides `io.Reader` and `io.Writer` wrappers that also trigger callbacks after each call.
 The reader wrapper also invokes the callback upon EOF.

+# does_exist

+Check whether a file/directory exists using a file-path.